What are the adrenal glands and adrenal medullas?

 What is an adrenal medulla tumor?

-A malignant form of this tumor is called a pheochromocytoma and involves abnormal growth of these chromaffin cells in an uncontrolled way that causes the formation of a tumor.
+A malignant form of this tumor is called pheochromocytoma.
+It involves abnormal growth of the chromaffin cells in an uncontrolled way, causing the formation of a tumor.

-Adrenal medulla tumors occur in 1-2% of dogs and less than 1% of cats.
+Adrenal medulla tumors are very rare in dogs and even more rare in cats.

 What causes this type of tumor?

-What are the signs of these types of tumors?
+What are the clinical signs of this type of tumor?

-These tumors may go undetected for an extended period of time and signs may be subtle.
+These tumors may go undetected for a long time and clinical signs may be subtle.
 These signs could include weakness or collapse, excessive panting and restlessness, newly noted anxiety, and an increase in drinking and urination.
-Anxiety, restlessness, weakness/collapse, in combination with episodes of high blood pressure and an elevated heart rate would prompt your veterinarian to investigate further if revealed during a wellness exam.
+Anxiety, restlessness, weakness, or collapse in combination with episodes of high blood pressure and an elevated heart rate would prompt your veterinarian to investigate further if revealed during a physical exam.

 How is this cancer diagnosed?

-Diagnosing these tumors can be difficult, especially without advanced imaging, including MRI and CT scan.
-Patients are usually older dogs with episodes of clinical signs related to the release of the hormones epinephrine and norepinephrine.
+These tumors are sometimes diagnosed via ultrasonography of the abdomen, although more advanced imaging (MRI and CT scan) is often required.
+Patients are usually older dogs with episodes of clinical signs related to the release of epinephrine and norepinephrine.
 If your pet has been exhibiting signs as described above, your veterinarian may recommend an abdominal ultrasound.
-These tumors are sometimes diagnosed via ultrasonography of the abdomen, although more advanced imaging (MRI and CT scans) is often required.

 How does this type of tumor typically progress?

-Spread (metastasis) has been noted in up to 40% of dogs with pheochromocytomas and is an additional concern.
+Metastasis (spread) is an additional concern and has been noted in up to 40% of dogs with pheochromocytomas.
 Staging (searching for potential spread to other locations in the body) is highly recommended.
-This may include bloodwork, urinalysis, X-rays of the lungs, and an abdominal ultrasound.
+This may involve blood work, urinalysis, radiographs (X-rays) of the lungs, and abdominal ultrasound.

 What are the treatments for this type of tumor?

-The most commonly pursued treatment for these tumors is surgery.
+The most common treatment for these tumors is the surgical removal of the affected adrenal gland.
 CT scans of the abdomen are usually required prior to surgery to determine if the tumor has invaded any local blood vessels that could make surgery difficult or dangerous for your pet.
-To reduce potential complications associated with the periodic release of hormones, medications to control hypertension or heart arrythmias may be prescribed ahead of surgery.
+To reduce potential complications associated with the periodic release of hormones, medications to control hypertension or heart arrhythmias such as phenoxybenzamine (Dibenzyline®) or sotalol (Betapace®) may be prescribed ahead of surgery.